olakunleoladimeji/mariadb-kubernetes/mariadb-enterprise/README.md

 #### Restore procedure

 1. Change these values in the values.yaml file:
-    - `mariadb.server.backup.restoreFrom` should point to the exact directory containing the backup.
+    - `mariadb.server.restore.restoreFrom` should point to the exact directory containing the backup.
     - `mariadb.server.backup.nfs.server` should be the IP of hostname of the NFS server
     - `mariadb.server.backup.nfs.path` should be the NFS mount point (optional, default is `"/"`)
 2. Start the cluster as you would normally using